Value4AI/Awesome-LLM-in-Social-Science/README.md

 - **Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models**, 2023.06, NeurIPS 2023, [[paper]](https://arxiv.org/abs/2306.04746).

-  TL;DR: We present a new algorithm for using outputs from LLMs for downstream statistic alanalyses while guaranteeing statistical properties -- like asymptotic unbiasedness and proper uncertainty quantification -- which are fundamental to CSS research. (用LLM的输出进行社会科学的文档标签的下游统计分析)
+  TL;DR: We present a new algorithm for using outputs from LLMs for downstream statistic analyses while guaranteeing statistical properties -- like asymptotic unbiasedness and proper uncertainty quantification -- which are fundamental to CSS research. (用LLM的输出进行社会科学的文档标签的下游统计分析)

 - **Epidemic Modeling with Generative Agents**, 2023.07, [[paper]](https://arxiv.org/abs/2307.04986), [[code]](https://github.com/bear96/GABM-Epidemic).